kjaffel/TTbarCalib/README.md

 '''
 Then just removed all other runs that werent in the list returned by the das query.

-## Creation of flat ntuples
+## Creation of flat ntuples using TTbarCalib package
+The creation of flat ntuples using the BTagAnalyzer outputs is done using the the runTTbarAnalysis.py script in the TTBarCalib package:
+```
+python runTTbarAnalysis.py -i /store/group/phys_btag/Commissioning/TTbar/Moriond19_2018_StructuredDir/ -o Moriond19_19-01-24/ -j data/ttbarAnalyser_trainingsamples_Run2017_Summer18Campaign.json -n 50
+```
 IMPORTANT: Split your ttbar sample to ensure you don't overtrain your classifier.
 For this you can use python script '/src/RecoBTag/PerformanceMeasurements/test/ttbar/scripts/xrdcp_script.py'
-WARNING!!!!
 When you split your ttbar samples up for training/testing BDT purposes, one must delete and remake the pickle files.
-Currently splits sample 50/50.
-Maybe need less for training?
+Currently splits sample 50/50, could potentially use less for training.

-```
-python runTTbarAnalysis.py -i /store/group/phys_btag/Commissioning/TTbar/Moriond19_2018_StructuredDir/ -o Moriond19_19-01-24/ -j data/ttbarAnalyser_trainingsamples_Run2017_Summer18Campaign.json -n 50
-```

-### TTbarCalib code
+### Introduction to TTbarCalib package
 - Runs local analysis to produce the root files used in the efficiency measurement.
 MC will be weighted by cross section here.
 - Option -n indicates how many threads should be used.
 - The first time the script will produce a pickle file with the weights to be used according to the number of files found, xsec specified in the json file.
-- It is advised to run all samples on a single thread the first time you run (suggest running just one event) to create the aforementioned pickle files otherwise the code crashes (this part is not thread safe).
-- Once the pickle files have been created, you can run on multiple threads.
+It is advised to run all samples on a single thread the first time you run (suggest running just one event) to create the aforementioned pickle files otherwise the code crashes (this part is not thread safe).
+Once the pickle files have been created, you can run on multiple threads.
 - The inputs you need (from the BTagAnalyzer step) are usually stored somewhere in the common BTV eos space '/store/group/phys_btag/Commissioning/TTbar/'.
-- If you didn't run the BtagAnalyzer, ask whoever did for the path to the ttbar datasets.
+If you didn't run the BtagAnalyzer, ask whoever did for the path to the ttbar datasets.
 - runTTbarAnalysis.py creates a TTbarEventAnalysis object.
-- Object defined in TTbarEventAnalysis.cc/.h
-- Runs a few functions to set values for e.g triggers/mva/etc.
-- Then runs sequence of functions: prepareOutput, processFile, finalizeOutput.
 - Output stored in directory named after '-o' command line option.
 - Input directory defined by '-i' option.
-- Runs on samples in .json file defined by -j option.
+- Samples used as input can be found in .json file defined by -j option.
 - StoreTools.py:
   produceNormalizationCache() function loops over a list of samples and produces a cache file to normalize MC.
   getEOSlslist() function takes a directory on eos (starting from /store/...) and returns a list of all files with 'prepend' prepended.
   It prints out s.th. like "Produced normalization cache (data/.xsecweights.pck)" the first time you run and the pickle file takes a while.
   It seems that when you prepare the pickle file for the first time it is important to start with one MC sample only at the beginning and do not use -n (it may finish with seg fault but should still produce the pickle) or use -n 2.
   After the first MC sample is processed, you can use even higher -n (e.g. -n 8).

-Things to check:
 - Make sure that the number of root files equals the num of ntuple files.
 Sometimes this is needed, because the ntuples->rootfiles step fails.

-- If you update the ttrees at any point, the xsec or lumi you have to remove by hand the pickle file otherwise the necessary normalisations will not be recalculated accordingly and will be wrong.
+- If you update the ttrees at any point, the xsec or lumi you have to remove by hand the pickle file otherwise the necessary normalisations will not be recalculated accordingly and will be wrong.:
 '''
 rm nohup.out
 rm data/.xsecweights.pck
 '''
 - Check corrections are up-to-date in TTbarEventAnalysis code:
   - Check trigger and lepton SFs in TTbarEventAnalysis.cc.
   - Check values in getTriggerEfficiency() are up-to-date.